Intro

 I viewed three competitors: AirBNB, Trip Advisor, and Expedia:

-• Gave users suggestions based off of where they had previously stayed
+• Gave suggestions based off of where they had previously stayed

 • Could put rental and activities into schedule